-The timing of signals from the host ASIC to any embedded eFPGA is crucial in enabling signals to close timing at the high frequencies desired for 16nm or smaller technology.
-The variation in clock skew between the host ASIC and an embedded eFPGA's internal clock structures must be fully accounted for and carefully engineered.
-To enable this timing closure, Achronix has two different timing scenarios which enable customers to configure the optimum timing path architecture for different I/O groups.
+The timing of signals from the host ASIC to any embedded FPGA is crucial in enabling signals to close timing at the high frequencies desired for 16nm or smaller technology.
+The variation in clock skew between the host ASIC and the eFPGA internal clock structures must be fully accounted for and carefully engineered.
+To enable this timing closure, Achronix has two different timing scenarios which enable configuration of the optimum timing path architecture for different I/O groups.

-Speedcore eFPGALogic Fabric - Reconfigurable Logic Block
+Speedcore eFPGA Logic Fabric - Reconfigurable Logic Block